JM-Weber/James-Weber/docs/ukesm.md

 - Emission perturbation experiments
   - doubling BVOC emissions
   - scaling emissions of particular species
-  - creating timeseries and timeslice emission files from different future scenarios like SSP126 and SSP370).
+  - creating timeseries and timeslice emission files from different future scenarios like SSP1-2.6 and SSP3-7.0.

 - Land use/cover change experiments.
 This has involved modifying land surface input files in UKESM's atmosphere-only mode (e.g. increasing or decreasing forest cover) including converting and regridding land surface input files from CESM to work in UKESM.<br />

-- Fully coupled simulations (all components of UKESM free to interact).  <br />
+- Fully coupled simulations where all components of the climate (atmosphere, land surface, oceans and cryosphere) can interact.  <br />

-- Nudged atmosphere-only experiments with high frequency output for comparison against surface, aircraft and satellite observations.<br />
+- Nudged atmosphere-only experiments with high frequency output for comparison against surface, aircraft and satellite observational data.<br />

 - Changing the chemical and aerosol processes simulated by the model and assessing the impact (e.g. [Weber et al., 2021](https://gmd.copernicus.org/articles/14/5239/2021/)).